-n effective P4P scheme depends upon complete and timely health information systems for performance assessment.
-The time costs associated with performance data generation for P4P and performance data verification were substantial.
-Although, some data generation activities would have happened before P4P, less than half of facilities were compiling such reports and these data were rarely reviewed or used for planning purposes (27).
-P4P served to substantially motivate and stimulate the generation and use of data, but this process took time.
+An effective pay-for-performance program depends upon complete and timely health information systems for performance assessment.
+The time costs associated with performance data generation and verification for pay-for-performance were substantial for the Tanzania pilot program.
+Some data generation activities would have happened before the implementation of pay-for-performance.
+However, before that implementation less than half of the facilities were compiling such reports, and these data were rarely reviewed or used for planning purposes.[27]

+Pay-for-performance served to motivate and stimulate the generation and use of data, but this process took time.
 When these costs were included, the total implementation costs doubled.
-Ideally, rather than relying on health workers to undertake data gathering/reporting, a dedicated part time staff member at lower level facilities would be required to ensure adequate staffing capacity remains for routine service delivery.
+Ideally, instead of relying on health workers to undertake data gathering and reporting, dedicated part-time staff members at lower-level facilities would be used.
+This would ensure that adequate staffing capacity remained for routine health service delivery.

-By fully integrating the scheme into routine systems, substantial economies could be made.
-The time spent gathering and verifying performance data should be integrated into routine systems, and can contribute to strengthening the health system by improving data completeness and the use of data for planning.
-Burundi and Rwanda have succeeded in rolling our P4P nationally using a fully integrated approach, by integrating P4P into routine government systems (33) (34).
+By fully integrating the pay-for-performance program into routine health management information systems, substantial economies could be made in gathering and verifying performance data.
+Integration of the pay-for-performance program could also contribute to strengthening the health system by improving data completeness and the use of data for strategic planning purposes.
+Burundi and Rwanda have succeeded in rolling out pay-for-performance programs nationally in a fully integrated approach, by integrating pay-for-performance into routine government systems.[33,34]

-The cost-effectiveness of the roll out depends critically on the effectiveness of the fully integrated relative to the ‘ongoing technical support’ scenario.
+The cost-effectiveness of the roll out depends critically on how fully integrated into government systems the program is.

-The question begs as to whether P4P is cost-effective relative to alternative maternal and child health interventions, such as demand side financing.
-While no cost-effectiveness studies using the same outcomes could be identified in Tanzania, the international literature suggests that the cost-effectiveness of a voucher scheme varies from USD 33 per additional institutional delivery in Uganda (35) to USD 91 in Bangladesh (36).
-The removal of user fees for delivery care was estimated at USD 25 per additional delivery (37)- in all cases lower than our estimates of P4P in Pwani (USD 479).
+The question remains as to whether pay-for-performance is cost-effective relative to alternative maternal and child health interventions, such as demand-side financing.
+No cost-effectiveness studies using the same outcomes could be identified in Tanzania.
+Nonetheless, the international literature suggests that the cost-effectiveness of a voucher scheme to promote maternal health through the coverage of institutional deliveries with vouchers varies from $33 per additional institutional delivery in Uganda[35] to $91 in Bangladesh.[36]
+The removal of user fees for delivery care was estimated at $25 per additional delivery[37] in all cases lower than our estimates of pay-for-performance in Pwani, Tanzania ($479).

-However, such comparisons should be handled with caution due to differences in data sources, birth rates and the scope of costs included in the studies.
-Ultimately it may desirable to tackle both the demand and the supply side, introducing demand and supply side incentives together (38).
+However, such comparisons should be handled with caution due to differences in data sources, birth rates, and the scope of costs included in the studies.
+Ultimately it may desirable to tackle both the demand and the supply side to improve maternal and child health services, so that demand- and supply-side incentives are introduced simultaneously.[38]

-Although our study of effects was highly robust, we were unable to estimate P4P effects on population health outcomes resulting from increased coverage of maternal health services.
-The modelling of mortality effects is complex as the effectiveness of services depends critically on the content and quality of care provided.
-Furthermore, we found evidence of a reduction in non-targeted service use resulting from P4P in lower level health facilities (30).
+Our study of effects was highly robust.
+Nonetheless, we were unable to estimate pay-for-performance effects on population health outcomes resulting from increased coverage of maternal health services.
+The modeling of mortality effects is complex because the effectiveness of services depends critically on the content and quality of the care provided.
+Furthermore, we found evidence of a reduction in nontargeted health service use resulting from pay-for-performance in lower-level health facilities.[30]
 It is unclear how to integrate such results within a cost-effectiveness framework.

-There is limited evidence internationally about the long term effects of P4P, as staff get used to incentives (8).
-However, it is conceivable that to maintain their motivating effects, incentives may have to increase over time.
-Currently, the roll out of P4P initiatives in low income countries is being funded by IDA concessional loans from the World Bank.
-Ultimately governments would need to create the fiscal space to sustain these costs out of domestic budgets. .
+There is limited evidence internationally about the long-term effects of pay-for-performance, as staff get used to incentive payments.[8]
+However, it is conceivable that to maintain their motivating effects, incentive payments may have to increase over time.
+The roll out of pay-for-performance initiatives in low-income countries is being funded by IDA concessional loans from the World Bank.
+Ultimately, governments would need to create the fiscal space in domestic budgets to sustain the costs of pay-for-performance programs.

 Conclusion